Davis Projects for Peace

 Davis Projects for Peace is an initiative for all students at Davis United World College Scholars Program partner schools — including Swarthmore College — to design grass-roots projects in the summer anywhere in the world that promote peace and address the root causes of conflict among parties.
 Through a competition on more than 90 campuses, projects will be selected for funding at $10,000 each.
 Davis Projects for Peace has been funded by Kathryn W. Davis, a renowned internationalist and philanthropist.

-The proposal deadline may fall between the first and second week of spring classes.
-The 2019 deadline is TBD.
+The proposal deadline is Wednesday, January 30, 2019.
 Final decisions will be rendered by Davis UWC Scholars office to campus officials in mid-March, with funds released in early - mid April.
 Projects should be completed during the summer, with final reports due to Jennifer Magee (jmagee1) by September 1.

 |Summer||Country||Project Title||Student Name(s) & Class Year|

 |2017||Israel/Palestine||Human Rights Hummus||Lily Tyson '17, Marissa Cohen '17|

 |2012||India||Youth for Peace||Riana Shah '14, Adrianna Poppa '12|

 |2011||Venezuela||Pémon Health||Elisa Lopez '11|